-Increasing water use efficiency of existing water resources may reduce the risk of conflicting uses of water (Chum et al. 2011).
-Recent studies indicate that considerable improvements can be made in efficiency of water consumption in the production of agriculture and, specifically, biofuel crops (Wu et al. 2009; Berndes 2008a; Dornburg et al. 2008; Rost et al. 2009; Berndes 2008b).
+Increasing water use efficiency of existing practices may reduce the risk of conflicting uses of water (Chum et al. 2011).
+Recent studies indicate that considerable improvements can be made in the efficiency of water use in agricultural production, especially for biofuel crops (Wu et al. 2009; Berndes 2008a; Dornburg et al. 2008; Rost et al. 2009; Berndes 2008b).
 For instance, perennial energy crops could reduce overall water use if grown on extensively managed land, such as arable fields used intermittently as pasture for grazing animals (Chum et al. 2011).
-Biofuel systems can use a range of agricultural, industry, and forestry related wastes and residues that have little to no direct claims on water consumption and are higher yielding feedstocks (Berndes 2008b).
-Removal of wastes and residues may have implications for the hydrological cycle, but their impacts depend on the prior use of the waste or residue (e.g., left in field or sent to land fill).
-Scenario analysis of these and other ways to improve water use efficiency in biofuel systems is needed
+Biofuel systems can use a range of agricultural, industry, and forestry related wastes and residues that have little to no direct claims on water use (Berndes 2008b).
+Removal of wastes and residues may have implications for the hydrological cycle and broader ecosystem, but impacts depend on the prior use of the waste or residue (e.g., if left in the field or sent to a land fill or other place of disposal).
+Scenario analysis of these and other ways to improve water use efficiency in biofuel systems is needed.

-Water Footprinting Definition.
-We use definitions and concepts from the US Geological Survey (co.water.usgs.gov/infodata/wateruseconcepts.html) and seek to evaluate biofuel feedstock water footprints.
-The water footprinting method we use characterizes total water consumption along with the sources of the water consumed (Hsu et al. 2010).
-Therefore, we consider both “green” and “blue” water consumption in this paper.
-Our definition of green water and blue water are in agreement with other literature such as Yeh et al.(2011) and Hoff et al.(2010).
-Rockström et al. (2009) described these concepts:

-“… green water is the soil water held in the vadose zone, formed by precipitation and available to plants, while blue water refers to liquid water in rivers, lakes, wetlands and aquifers, which can be withdrawn for irrigation and other human uses.
-Consistent with this definition, irrigated agriculture receives blue water (from irrigation) as well as green water (from precipitation), while rain-fed agriculture only receives green water (pg.
-178).”

-Blue water withdrawn from aquifers (outstream) and surface water (instream) can be consumed or released as a part of its use.
-Instream use removes water through incorporation into the crop, evaporation, and evapotranspiration.
-Outstream use is water released into the environment without quality changes and therefore can be used elsewhere in industry, drinking water, or agriculture.